Skip to content

 • loss of enjoyment of life

 Depending on the seriousness of the injuries incurred from your car accident there could be short-term and long-term consequences.
+Accidents involving buses or public transportation may require a SEPTA accident lawyer who understands the special rules governing claims against transit authorities.
 Many times an injury will cause a pre-existing condition (such as an old back injury) to be aggravated, causing greater pain and suffering than before.
 Sometimes a car accident injury does not appear serious at first but may continue to cause pain and disability.

 To protect your legal rights following a serious auto accident injury or death due to a car accident in Philadelphia or the surrounding area, it is wise to consult a personal injury law firm with experience in these matters as soon as possible.
 Within the first week, important physical evidence can be lost, and witnesses may become hard to find.
 The Pearce Law Firm has experience getting maximum compensation for car accident cases in Philadelphia and throughout Pennsylvania and New Jersey.